kaheonkim/kaheonkim/README.md

 Here are some ideas to get you started:

-- 🔭 I'm interested in Mathematical Data-drive Model for learning governing dynamics.
+- 🔭 I'm interested in Mathematical Data-driven Model for learning dynamical systems.
 - 🙋‍♂️ I'm an undergraduate student in UNIST, majoring in Mathematics and minoring in Industrial engineering.
 - 🪖 I’m currently on academic leave due to military service.
 - 📫 How to reach me: kdkam12@unist.ac.kr